myllynen/rhel-ansible-roles/roles/usbguard_setup/README.md

 <pre>
 ---
+# To completely disable the USB subsystem
+# use the usbcore.nousb boot parameter,
+# also see usbcore.authorized_default.

 # Policy to apply to USB devices
 # reject - block and reject all devices
 # custom - custom configuration, see below